loschmidt/successor-sequence-predictor/README.md

 ##### Final consensus sequence
 The final consensus over all indices and trees can be found in `/path/to/output/dir/results/final_majority_consensus.fasta` along with a wild type sequence for comparison.
+Please note
+that a final consensus sequence may vary over multiple iterations in case there are two similar AA frequencies for particular position.